martinbobbio/frontend-challenge-meli/README.md

 ## Description

 This project is a frontend application developed using React with TypeScript and ViteJS.
-It includes two important views: product listing and product detail.
+It includes two important views: product list and product detail.
 The application fetches data from a Node.js API built with Express, which in turn queries the Mercado Libre API to retrieve the necessary information.

 ## Getting started